 Chapter 1.
 Getting started as a member

 Explains what it means to be in a Medicare health plan and how to use this booklet.
-Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.
+Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.